janithaDassanayake/PAF_Appointment_Schedule_service/README.md

 * Client-components: jQuery, Ajax for DC

  Validations
 -----------------

-1) Appointment Types
+ *Appointment Types
  -----------------------
 * Appointment Type :- Appointment Type cannot be empty and can not be only numeric.
 * Appointment_Name :- Appointment Name cannot be empty and can not be only numeric.
 * Appointment Description :- Appointment Description cannot be empty and can not be only numeric.

-2) Appointment Schedule
+ *Appointment Schedule
 ------------------------

-* Date     :-
+* Date     :- Appointment Type cannot be empty.
-* Start Time  :-
+* Start Time  :- Appointment Type cannot be empty.
-* End Time  :-
+* End Time  :-  Appointment Type cannot be empty.
-* Doctor id  :-
+* Doctor id  :- Doctor ID cannot be empty & ID should be numeric.
+* Hospital id  :- Hospital ID cannot be empty & ID should be numeric.
+* Appointment Type id  :- Appointment Type ID cannot be empty & ID should be numeric.